patrykjakimczyk/cookie_app/README.md

 Then, you can log in.
 First thing you will see is the calendar page:
 ![register](https://github.com/patrykjakimczyk/cookie_app/blob/master/images/calendar.png?raw=true)

-Another interesting view is recipe search, which look like this:
+Another interesting view is the recipe search, which look like this:
 ![register](https://github.com/patrykjakimczyk/cookie_app/blob/master/images/recipes.png?raw=true)